ChenghaoMou/chenghaomou.github.io/posts/scikit-learn-pitfalls.md

 # Scikit-learn Pitfalls

-- Use pipelines for both preprocessing transformations and models
+- Use pipelines for both pre-processing transformations and models
 - Test set is only for testing, nothing else
   - Always split the data first
   - `fit*` functions can never see test set, but usage of `transform` should be consistent